Intel Told Chinese Firms of Meltdown Flaws Before the US Government - Slashdot

 Intel needs there cheap labor to crush AMD by volume

-Intel plants are in the USA (Score:3)
+Intel plants are in the USA (Score:3, Insightful)

 Intel needs there cheap labor to crush AMD by volume